 Proposals must be submitted as PDFs via Secured File Transfer Protocol (SFTP).
-Offerors must request an SFTP folder no later than the date indicated in the Schedule of Activities by emailing Kirsten Blachford at Kirsten.Blachford@state.sd.us.

-The subject line should read "RFP17383 SFTP Request".
+Offerors must request an SFTP folder by the date and time indicated in Section 1.3 Schedule of Activities by emailing Kirsten Blachford at Kirsten.Blachford@state.sd.us with the subject line of "RFP17546 SFTP Request".
 The email should contain the name and the email of the person who will be responsible for uploading the document(s).

-Please note, offeror will need to work with their own technical support staff to set up an SFTP compatible software on offeror's end.
-While the State of South Dakota can answer questions, State of South Dakota is not responsible for the software required.
+Please note, the offeror will need to work with its own technical support staff to set up SFTP compatible software on the offeror's end.
+While the State can answer questions, the State is not responsible for the software required to access the SFTP folder.